Birding Northern Chile – altiplano and desert valleysfrom

-Day 2 - 6th Feb: BIRDING THE ARICA VALLEYS
+DAY 2 - BIRDING THE VALLEYS AROUND ARICA

 Early in the morning we will fly from Santiago to the city of Arica, very close to the Peruvian border.
 This first portion of the far North of Chile is known as the “Big North”, containing the vast Atacama Desert and the high altitude Andean steppe, or Altiplano.

 Although located in the driest desert on earth, our birding will start here in Arica’s surroundings.
 Good birding is only possible here because of rivers and small water courses fed by the runoff from the High Andes, creating fertile valleys and well-cultivated flood plains that form rich oasis in this harsh environment.

 Our most important target species in this area will be the hummingbirds: Oasis Hummingbird, Peruvian Sheartail and the endemic, but Critically Endangered, Chilean Woodstar (world population estimated at 350 individuals).
 To look for this little stunner of an endemic we will drive south to the Camarones Valley where the largest remaining population of the Chilean Woodstar occurs.

 In this same valley participants will be able to see other highlight species like Pied-crested Tit-Tyrant, Tamarugo Conebill and the newly-described-for-Chile Raimondi’s Yellow-Finch.